 Papago Park, Phoenix

-Take a hayride out to the Garden's pumpkin patch, where children 12 and under can choose their own free pumpkin.
+Visit the Garden's pumpkin patch, where children 12 and under can choose their own free pumpkin.
 Get lost in the Amazing Hay Bale Maze, visit with adorable farm animals in the petting zoo, enjoy lively country and western entertainment and carnival style games.
-Free pumpkins for children 12 and under.
-Activities and hayride included with Garden admission.
-Pony rides for additional charge.
+Free pumpkins for children 12 and under with paid admission to the Garden (Children under three are free).
+Most activities and hayride included with Garden admission.
+There may be some activities that have an additional charge.

 See photos of the Desert Botanical Garden Pumpkin Festival.